The 30 Funniest Movies of All Time

 Best Line: “I hope you have a big trunk, ’cause I’m putting my bike in it.”

 Rarely has a movie found such a perfect balance between innocent and crude.
 Steve Carell is perfection as a middle-aged virgin who just wants to meet that special someone.
-This movie would probably be on our list for the chest-waxing scene alone.
-And for some movies we definitely don’t endorse, here are the 15 Best Picture Oscar Winners Nobody Likes Anymore.
+This movie would probably be on our list for the chest-waxing scene alone solidifying its spot as one of the funniest movies of all time.

 Best Line: “Give me that baby, you warthog from hell!”